ayman1902/tool-pr/README.md

 # why tool-pr ?
-this tool it's for the people who want to get closer to their point and see their future
+this tool it's for the people who want to get closer to their goals and see their future
 # commend for linux & termux :
  $pkg update
  $pkg upgraded